-Final team scores must be submitted to WRO SA through the website during the challenge week.
+Final team scores must be submitted to WRO SA through the website during the score submission month.
 Scores will be checked, and certificates generated.
 Coaches will receive their team's digital achievement certificates once all checks have been completed.
 Certificates are awarded for each level teams attempted these are banded bronze, silver, gold or diamond.
+Teams may receive a secret special certificate if they have met the secret conditions for achieving it.